radifier/radiator/README.txt

                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit Algo
                           s3          use to mine 1coin
-                          skein       use to mine Skeincoin
+                          sia         use to mine Siacoin (at siamining.com pool) skein       use to mine Skeincoin
                           whirl       use to mine Whirlcoin
                           x11         use to mine DarkCoin